Justice Ruth Bader Ginsburg

 ICYMI, The Biggest Loser trainer Jen Widerstrom is simply everything.
 Her real-talk, no-BS, you-can-effing-do-it approach to fitness (and utterly lovable personality) make her a true gem of the industry.
 Not to mention, she's generous with her genius advice; she kicked off 2018 leading our 40-Day Crush-Your-Goals Challenge, her Diet Right for Your Personality Type continues to fly off shelves, and she dishes on all things motivation in her monthly column in every issue of Shape.
 Oh yeah, and this girl isn't afraid to go unfiltered on Instagram as she continues to prove that strong women are admirable AF.

 7 of 10All photos

 Lena Dunham is a disruptor—in the best way possible.
-She's not afraid to be 100 percent honest about everything, from her struggle with endometriosis to posting totally un-retouched photos, encouraging people to take guilt-free sick days (because, really, you should), speaking out about the intersection of feminism and fitness, abortion, and body-shaming.
+She's not afraid to be 100 percent honest about everything, from her struggle with endometriosis and her recent hysterectomy to posting totally un-retouched photos, encouraging people to take guilt-free sick days (because, really, you should), speaking out about the intersection of feminism and fitness, abortion, and body-shaming.
 (Seriously, there's a reason she calls herself "the voice of our generation.")

 8 of 10All photos